aws-neuron/nki-samples/contributed/batch_invariance/README.md

 - Using reduced precision (bfloat16) with iterative accumulation
 - Adapting strategies based on input characteristics

-**My findings directly replicate the Thinking Machines paper**: Batch variance stems from **dynamic tiling of reduction dimensions**, and the solution is **fixed tiling strategies**.
-NKI makes this easier by design, but developers must still be intentional about tile size choices, especially when using bfloat16 precision.
+**Key findings that extend the Thinking Machines paper**:

+1. **Batch variance stems from dynamic tiling of reduction dimensions** (confirmed)
+2. **Fixed tiling strategies solve the problem** (confirmed)
+3. **NEW: Quantization threshold effect** - Bfloat16 doesn't always amplify errors:
+   - When float32 errors exceed ~0.008: Amplification occurs (170-21845x)
+   - When float32 errors stay below ~0.008: Quantization erases differences entirely
+   - ISA-level kernels with superior numerical stability can stay sub-threshold
+   - This makes some implementations naturally robust to batch variance in bfloat16

+**Practical Implications**:
+- High-quality kernel implementations (ISA-level) may hide batch variance in bfloat16
+- This can create false confidence—variance still exists in float32
+- Testing in float32 is essential to detect underlying numerical instability
+- Don't rely on bfloat16 testing alone to validate batch invariance

 ## Running the Tests